 Since then, CIRMS strongly encourages and supports the participation of students at the annual meeting and the presentation of their research during the working group sessions or as posters.

-This award consists of coverage of their conference registration fee which includes participation in the technical sessions, tickets for lunch during the conference and for the BBQ dinner on Tuesday.
+This award consists of coverage of their conference registration fee which includes participation in the technical sessions, tickets for lunch during the conference and for the Mexican Fiesta dinner on Tuesday.
 They will receive a $1,000 stipend to cover the registration and support travel and lodging expenses.

 Winners will also receive one year’s complimentary membership in CIRMS.